The Marines Hall in Titahi Bay has stood at the heart of the community for over 75 years and has a special place in the memories of local whānau.

 Several groups looked into securing funding to restore the hall, but the building work required was too extensive.
 To restore the building, would require (as of 2018) $2 million.

-The historical value of the Marines Hall building is not denied and we don’t want to lose the essence of this value if it is to be demolished.
+The historical value of the Marines Hall building is acknowledged by Council and we don’t want to lose the essence of this value if it is to be demolished.
 To capture the significance, we will also be engaging a heritage consultant to log the artifacts and attributes of the building and this will be made publicly available for years to come.